smartdevicelink/sdl_evolution/proposals/NNNN-improve-VDE-for-stable-frame-rate.md

 This proposal improve the quality of video projection when using Android `VirtualDisplay` and `MediaEncoder`, as Android `MediaEncoder` does not produce consistent frame rate for rendering `VirtualDisplay's` surface.

+[SDL-0274](0274-add-preferred-FPS.md) introduced `preferredFPS` parameter specified in `VideoStreamingCapability`.
+This proposal helps to implement the `preferredFPS` support in sdl_java_suite platform.

 ## Motivation

 A part of sdl_java_suite library utilizes `VirtualDisplay` and `MediaEncoder` to produce the video projection stream.